-- In the middle of town just off main beach we found Miss Margarita, a Mexican extravaganza, the decor is absolutely over the top fun, the atmosphere has a ton of energy and the food is delicious.
-We got underway with the appetizer taster plate and loved everything on it especially those jalapeno poppers.
+- In the middle of town just off Main Beach, we found Miss Margarita, a Mexican extravaganza, the decor is absolutely over-the-top fun, the atmosphere has a ton of energy and the food is delicious.
+We got underway with the appetizer taster plate and loved everything on it, especially those jalapeno poppers.
 The rest of the menu is made up of everything you’d expect and a good selection of unique mex-fusion creations with a good spice and heat balance.

-- In keeping with the 60’s vibe of the town we also had to try out the Main Street Burger bar.
+- In keeping with the 60’s vibe of the town, we also had to try out the Main Street Burger bar.
 Their selection of REAL burgers, boutique local brews and milkshakes make this spot in the midst of town super popular.
 Again they differentiate themselves with the use of quality local ingredients and by supporting some excellent local brewers.

-- After your walk along Main Beach a stop at the Beach Byron Bay cafe is a must.
-This is a long time favourite of ours and one we’ll continue to return to.
+- After your walk along Main Beach, a stop at the Beach Byron Bay cafe is a must.
+This is a long-time favourite of ours and one we’ll continue to return to.
 The food is good but the position and view from out on the deck just can’t be beaten.

-- Folk Byron Bay resonates with the fringe vibe being organic, ethical and vegan but it’s also just a great, friendly, quality cafe.
-The spicy chilli hot chocolate is a great winter warmer and their version of Buddha Bowls are a work of art in addition to being fresh and creative taste combos.
+- Folk Byron Bay resonates with the fringe vibe of being organic, ethical and vegan but it’s also just a great, friendly, quality cafe.
+The spicy chilli hot chocolate is a great winter warmer and their version of Buddha Bowls is a work of art in addition to being fresh and creative taste combos.